 Let’s say you see that the fill rate has dipped by 10%.
 What would you look into?

-Note: Although this question has been asked in the context of advertising, the core concept of fill rate is important to know in the context of supply chain analysis and management.
+Note: Although this question has been asked in advertising, the core concept of fill rate is important in supply chain analysis and management.
 The mathematical formula for fill rate is $\frac{\text{# of orders delivered}} {\text{# of orders received}} \times 100$.

 More questions to try: